 The after school tutorial component of our program takes place at Berkeley High School.

-Our tutorial hours are as follows: Monday through Friday from 7:30am to 8:30am and Monday through Thursday 3:30pm to 5pm.
+Our tutorial hours are as follows: Monday from 8:00am to 10:00am and Monday through Thursday 3:45pm to 5:15pm.
 Students in our tutorial are placed according to grade level.
 Academic mentors are current university students and vary in academic focus.
 Our goals are homework assistance, test preparation and reading comprehension improvement.
 In addition to the academic aspect of our tutorial, we also hold youth groups that vary in discussion topic.
 We also support the students submit applications for college and scholarships, and provide encouragement to participate in other educational and academic programs such as computer coding camps, global environmental recovery programs, and more.

 Every year, during the second semester, all juniors who have completed the R.I.S.E requirements for college preparation are eligible to participate in visits to select colleges and universities.
 The students visit as many California institutes of higher education as possible which include guided tours, meetings with professors and students, and having some fun in town to get to know the community.